SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Reference/DIS_settings.md

 ### DLL Import locations

-These are the folders that should contain files like *Interop.SLDms.dll*, *SLDatabase.dll*, *SLProtocolTools.dll* or *SLNetTypes.dll*.
+These are the folders that should contain files like *SLDatabase.dll*, *SLProtocolTools.dll* or *SLNetTypes.dll*.

 - To add a folder, click *Add* and specify the folder in the newly added text box.
 Enter it manually or click the ellipsis (“…”) button to the right of the text box and browse to the right folder.
 - To delete a folder, click the red X to the right of the folder.